 Assume you're an attacker who wants to trick a DNS cache into believing your server is actually hosting blackboard.ru.nl.
-You try to race a legitimate DNS server to provide the answer faster.
+You try to race a legitimate DNS server to provide the answer faster, but you are not a MITM between the DNS cache and the DNS server.